Laura10101/Volanto.launchpad/README.md

 ### Typography

-The font used is Nunito: Helvetica: Sans-serif.
-Nunito was imported frmo Google fonts.
+The preferred font is Nunito, with Helvetica as the web-safe font and Sans-serif as a fallback font.
+Nunito was imported from Google fonts.

-Nunito was chosen because it is easy to read but also has a modern feel, which sits well with the brand guidelines.
+Nunito was chosen because it is easy to read but also has a modern feel, which sits well with the brand values.

 ### Imagery
 Images are designed to reflect the theme of a future reigned by tech.
 They are bold, vivid, full of energy.